SolemmaLLC/ClimateStudioDocs/docs/viewAnalysis.rst

    :width: 900px
    :align: center

+|

 To prepare a model for simulation, work your way though the materials and occupied-areas subpanels, labeled 1 and 2 in the figure above.
+You may also import tree assets, which are pre-tagged as *Nature/Vegetation* layers.

 | 1 - `Materials`_
 | 2 - `Occupied Areas`_